010 Coding Collective

 1

 New system, new tool.
-You compare every output with what you would do yourself.
-You look for errors.
-You're alert.
+You compare every output with what you would do yourself, look for errors and stay alert.

 2

-It keeps being right.
-You start trusting.
-You still check, but not everything.
-You scan instead of read.
+It keeps being right and you start trusting.
+You still check, but not everything; you scan instead of read.

 3

-You have other things to do.
-The output is almost always good.
-You only check when something looks off.
+You have other things to do and the output is almost always good, so you only check when something looks off.

 4

-It's always been fine.
-Why would you still check?
+It's always been fine, so why would you still check?
 You accept the output and move to the next task.

 With a human colleague, you notice mistakes.
-That colleague is sometimes tired, sometimes distracted, sometimes inconsistent.
-You know you need to check.
+They’re sometimes tired, sometimes distracted, sometimes inconsistent, and you know you need to check.
+AI is different.

 1